City Hall station (PATCO)

 City Hall station is an underground rapid transit station on the PATCO Speedline, operated by the Delaware River Port Authority.
 It is located in Camden, New Jersey, one block from Camden City Hall, after which the station is named, at North 5th and Market Streets.
 Opened on June 7, 1936, the station is the first eastbound and final westbound station in New Jersey, located just east of the Benjamin Franklin Bridge which carries trains over the Delaware River.

+This is one of the few PATCO stations that does not have 24-hour service; the station is closed daily between midnight and 5 am.